 - use an almost paste instead of chocolate for a tasty almond croissant.

 Thaw one sheet of puff pastry per package instructions, usually about 30-40 minutes.
 It should be thawed enough to easily unfold, but not warm.
 Unfold the pastry sheet onto a lightly floured pastry board or parchment paper.
 Use a rolling pin to roll out to about an 8 x 12 rectangle.

 Use a pastry cutter to cut into 4 rectangles.

-Spread the chocolate on each rectangle, leave about 1-inch from the sides.
+Spread the chocolate on each rectangle, leaving about 1-inch from the sides.

 Roll the puff pastry to form a crescent shape.
 Start at the larger end and using your fingers to roll up to the tip.